So you’re coming to the end of your phone contract, and you’re tired of dragging around an ancient brick of a mobile. It’s time for a new one.

 Upgrading on Three

 Three often has special deals that are only available for upgrading customers, which you can access from 30 days before your contract ends.
 You can still upgrade earlier than that if you wish, though you'll have to pay a fee, equal to the cost of the remaining months of your contract.
-On a one-month SIM plan, you can upgrade once you've been on the plan for three months.
+On a one-month SIM plan, you can upgrade once you've been on the plan for three consecutive months.

 Upgrade by contacting Three or visiting the website.